undless/gatling.io-doc/self-hosted-legacy/install/server/manual/index.md

 * <10> JmesPath for email attribute in scoped user profile

 There's no default value for those attributes, they must all be defined in the configuration file.

+* <11> defaultRole for the role a user logging in for the first time will have (the default value is `viewer` for backward compatibility)

 ```hocon
 grafana {